Code-Institute-Submissions/MS1-Pop-Cakes/README.md

 -   ####        Known Bugs

       -   A white gap was reportedly, occassionally seen to the right of the pages in the gallery
+      -   Performance on Lighthouse slightly impacted due to size of images

 ## DEPLOYMENT